ritual-net/infernet-monorepo/infernet_services/services/tgi_client_inference_service/README.md

-# TGI inference service
+# TGI Inference Service

-A simple service that serves models via an TGIClientInferenceWorkflow object.
-In particular, the backend as well as preprocessing / postprocessing logic is encapsulated in the workflow.
+This service serves models via a `TGIClientInferenceWorkflow` object, encapsulating the backend, preprocessing, and postprocessing logic.

-# End point
+## Endpoint

-Infernet services are expected to implement a end point at `/service_output` that takes a json payload that conforms to the InfernetInput model.
-For more information on Infernet-compatible containers, refer to [our docs](https://docs.ritual.net/infernet/node/containers).
+Infernet services implement an endpoint at `/service_output` that accepts a JSON payload conforming to the `InfernetInput` model.
+For more details on Infernet-compatible containers, refer to [our documentation](https://docs.ritual.net/infernet/node/containers).

 ```python
 HexStr = Annotated[